flevanti/mth/readme.md

 # Matillion Task History

-This package can be user to interact with Matillion API and retrieve the history of tasks run.
+This package can be used to interact with Matillion API and retrieve the history of tasks run.

 More specifically it can be used to
 - retrieve the list of groups